MiSTer-devel/Hardware_MiSTer/README.md

 * Gold fingers: No
 * Finished Copper: 1oz or more
 * Surface Finish - HASL with lead.
 Some manufacturers provide ENIG (immersion gold) for free, but i don't suggest it as it's harder to solder than HASL (pre-soldered finish).
 "With lead" means lower soldering temperature.
 "Lead free" will require higher temperature for soldering.

+Here are pre-defined orders on PCBWay, so you it's just matter of couple mouse clicks: [Order the boards](https://www.pcbway.com/project/member/shareproject/?bmbid=43024)